Hoover Dam, Nevada

 Boulder City Restaurants

 Even with Las Vegas just up the road, Boulder City is something of a culinary capital of Clark County.
 You can’t really go wrong with most Boulder City restaurants, but we’ll break it down anyhow, starting with breakfast.
 Slip into the Southwest Diner for spiced-up specialties.
-If you’re craving a “Diners, Drive-Ins, and Dives”-certified flavor, the Coffee Cup Café has got you covered.
-(And if you’re old enough to be into them, don’t you dare skip their famous Bloody Marys.)
+If you’re craving a “Diners, Drive-Ins, and Dives”-certified flavor, the Coffee Cup Café has got you covered (if you’re old enough to be into them, don’t you dare skip their famous Bloody Marys).

 guest sitting at the bar top of the dillinger food and drinkery